Non Newell Paternal Ancestors

 These towns are all situated in Bay de Grave and are within 5 km of ‘The Dock’.
 The following aerial view of the Port de Grave peninsula, taken from above the town of Port de Grave (in foreground) looking inland, shows the location of Port de Grave in relation to the surrounding towns.

-Cupids in Bay de Grave (directly across from ‘The Dock’) was the site of John Guy’s Colony which was established in 1610 (the earliest official settlement in Newfoundland and a decade before the Mayflower landed in Plymouth).
+Cupids in Bay de Grave (directly across from Bareneed) was the site of John Guy’s Colony which was established in 1610.
+Cupids was the earliest official settlement in Newfoundland and was established a decade before the Mayflower landed in Plymouth.
 Richard Newall , a London merchant, spent the summer of 1623 in Newfoundland collecting fish for various English merchants and much of this time was spent in Conception Bay.
 His diary for that summer (see my research on Richard) indicates that large numbers of English boats were operating in this area and had established bases in various harbours.
 One of the principal bases for these early fishing stations was Port de Grave.
-Local history suggest that it was established prior to John Guy’s arrival and many families from Port de Grave can trace their roots to the 17th century.
-This list includes many of my paternal ancestors (Andrews, Anthony, Daw/Dawe and Porter) and all of my ancestors were established in Conception Bay by the late 1700s.
+Local history suggest that Port de Grave was established prior to John Guy’s arrival and many families from Port de Grave trace their roots in this area to the 17th century; this list includes many of my paternal ancestors (Andrews, Anthony, Daw/Dawe and Porter).
+All of my ancestors were established in Conception Bay by the late 1700s.
 After almost 400 years of family connections in this area it is not surprising that my DNA shows that I have distant (5th cousin) links to most long term families from Port de Grave.
 Unfortunately, these connections can complicate the process of using DNA to establish family history since I frequently have multiple DNA links to my distant ancestors.

 Another factor that complicates research is a gap in church records for the first half of the 19th century.
 Prior to 1800 the only established church in Conception Bay was in Harbour Grace and starting in 1775 many births and marriages for the Port de Grave area were recorded there.
 Starting in the early 1800s local churches were established in other communities like Port de Grave, Bareneed and Brigus but, unfortunately, records for many of these churches were lost in fires during the mid 19th century.
 As a result I have better information on my late 18th century ancestors than I do on my early 18th century ancestors.